Pk-Kher/nvim-setting/README.md

 - Just a single "p" (for paste).
 - cut using "d"

+press "/" normal mode
+    /mySearchText
+    n	Jump to the next match (forward)
+    N	Jump to the previous match (backward)
+    :noh + <Enter>	Clear the highlights (nohlsearch) ?mySearchText	Search backward instead of forward

 search in file "leader+/" then type global search leader+sg find and replace